 In June 2021, a dramatic discovery was made on eBay: a large collection of Star Blazers production scripts being offered for individual sale by a screenplay broker called The Movie Wizard.
 The seller agreed to an offer for the entire set, and now they reside where they belong: in the hands of fandom itself.

-The collection covers almost the entirety of the Comet Empire series, from the first episode to the last, with only two gaps near the beginning and a small number of missing pages.
-All the rest are present and accounted for, and will be presented here two at a time until we reach the end.
+The collection covers almost the entirety of the Comet Empire series, from the first episode to the last, with only two gaps near the beginning.
+All the rest are present and accounted for on this page.

 These are the exact scripts that were handed to the voice actors, photocopied from hand-typed drafts that predated word processors.
 They are easily authenticated by their extensive technical notations, which are too granular and specific to have been invented.
 The name Star Force is prevalent, since that was the working title of the series before it was replaced by Star Blazers.
 (See more information on that bit of history here.)
 Based on the script dates, it appears that decision was made in late June, 1979.